 This person can also help you report sales of stocks, bonds and other types of investments (you can automatically import your investment income).

 Good news for Cryptocurrency traders — you can get help with accounting for gain/losses from these types of transactions.

-Self-Employed - It can be complicated to navigate taxes when you work for yourself.
+TurboTax Self-Employed - It can be complicated to navigate tax season when you work for yourself.
 Plus, it can get expensive if you don’t know what to deduct or underpaid your quarterly taxes.

 TurboTax’s Self-Employed packages helps take some of that burden away from offering everything in the Premier tier plus advice and guidance from a CPA or EA that’s specific to your situation — whether you’re a contractor, freelancer or small business owner.